-Your MAP will become a part of your medical records, but only people who are involved in your care will have access to it.
+Your MAP will become a part of your medical records, but only people who are involved in mental health services will have access to it.
 The information in your MAP will be available to the staff of mental health services.
+If you would want other healthcare professionals to have access to your MAP (such as your GP), you should specify this.

-We recommend you keep one copy for yourself and give copies to other people you believe would be helpful (such as a family/whānau member or support person).
-If you need to have copies provided, we can help with that.
+We recommend you keep one copy for yourself and give copies to other people you believe would be helpful (such as a family/whānau member, a support person, or your PDN).